What Coffee Does to Your Metabolism

 - Coffee has been shown to raise ketone levels.
 Ketones help burn fat, curb cravings and power your brain.

-- Contains chlorogenic acid, a compound that has been shown to protect your mitochondria, lower inflammation and support eye health.
+- Contains chlorogenic acid, a compound that has been shown to protect your mitochondria, support a healthy inflammation response and support eye health.

 - Coffee contains compounds that increase your metabolism, help you burn fat during exercise and can boost athletic performance.
 Keep reading to find out how.